codio/knowledge/source/instructors/setupcourses/add-remove-assignment.rst

    ..
 Note:: For more information about authoring course content, :ref:`click here <guides-intro>`.

-3. Open the assignment to review it in the IDE and when readon **Publish** it .
+3. Open the assignment to review it in the IDE and when ready **Publish** it .
 The assignment is not visible to students until it's published.

     - As you update your assignment, a **Publish** button will show on the top menu bar, to the left of your username.